DE1-Computing-2-2021/computing-2-coursework-kennardmah/web-app/README.md

 ## Debugging

 I was able to solve issues via logging values through the console whenever an event listener occured.
 This enabled me to check if the function is able to process.
-Furthermore, through JSLint and labeling the processes, I was able to tidy up the javascript and locate portions of the coding simply.
+Furthermore, through JSLint, firefoxdebug and labeling the processes, I was able to tidy up the javascript and locate portions of the coding simply.
 When coming to the testing, I attempted to create a unit test and covert it to a property test for "Calendar.test.js" and "Tasks.test.js", however, due to a failed Mocha, I was unable to run and confirm this part.

 ## Best Practice